-- on 133.
-The additional yield offered by the senior ABS is far from compensating for this additional funding and capital costs. - To note, such haircuts are totally disproportionate with those applied by the ECB in its collateral policy, which are around 5% - This disincentive for banks to invest in ABSs was probably an intended feature, inspired by the losses incurred by some banks having invested in US sub-prime securitisation.
-15 years later, and given the highly protective framework developed, such disincentive is not anymore relevant. - Instead, having EU banks investing and market making in other banks securitisation should be seen as beneficial from the point of view of EU financial integration. - Such financial integration is reported by the ECB 8as lagging behind pre-GFC levels, despite the progress in the Banking Union: "Despite the resilience demonstrated during crises, progress on financial integration in the euro area has been disappointing overall.
+- To note, such haircuts are totally disproportionate with those applied by the ECB in its collateral policy, which are around 5% - This disincentive for banks to invest in ABSs was probably an intended feature, inspired by the losses incurred by some banks having invested in US sub-prime securitisation.
+15 years later, and given the highly protective framework developed, such disincentive is not anymore relevant. - Instead, having EU banks investing and market making in other banks securitisation should be seen as beneficial from the point of view of EU financial integration. - Such financial integration is reported by the ECB as lagging behind pre-GFC levels, despite the progress in the Banking Union: "Despite the resilience demonstrated during crises, progress on financial integration in the euro area has been disappointing overall.
 Both price-based and quantity-based financial integration indicators have declined substantially over the past two years, with no sizeable increase since the inception of Economic and Monetary Union.
-Despite significant legislative efforts over the last decade, cross-border financial market activities and risk sharing have not grown, and it appears that a piecemeal approach has been taken towards many of the reform efforts." - o Removing the barrier for banks to invest in other bank's securitisation would contribute to private sector risk sharing, while limiting the financial stability risks given the high quality of the senior tranches.
+Despite significant legislative efforts over the last decade, cross-border financial market activities and risk sharing have not grown, and it appears that a piecemeal approach has been taken towards many of the reform efforts." - Removing the barrier for banks to invest in other banks' securitisation would contribute to private sector risk sharing, while limiting the financial stability risks given the high quality of the senior tranches.
 It would contribute to convergence between funding conditions across EU banks, and ultimately EU economies.
 As per the ECB, "In a well-integrated financial system, assets with the same risk-return characteristics cost the same, irrespective of the country in which they are traded.
-Financial integration therefore contributes to the uniform transmission of the European Central Bank's (ECB) monetary policy across the euro area." - In addition, allowing for an increased share of ABSs in HQLA portfolios would increase the diversification of the HQLA portfolio, and the resilience of its valuation, and in particular may reduce the exposure to sovereign debt. - To note, the composition of HQLA buffers differs widely by country, notably as regards the split between cash and sovereign debt, and the share of Covered bonds (Level 1 and Level 2A), which reaches close to 50% in Denmark, and 30% in Finland.
+Financial integration therefore contributes to the uniform transmission of the European Central Bank's (ECB) monetary policy across the euro area." - In addition, allowing for an increased share of ABSs in HQLA portfolios would increase the diversification of the HQLA portfolio, and the resilience of its valuation, and in particular may reduce the sovereign/bank nexus. - To note, the composition of HQLA buffers differs widely by country, notably as regards the split between cash and sovereign debt, and the share of Covered bonds (Level 1 and Level 2A), which reaches close to 50% in Denmark, and 30% in Finland.
 In no member state does securitisation (level 2B) represent more than 5%, with France, the Netherlands and Lithuania close to that level, and all other virtually non-existent.
 The difference between covered bonds and securitisation haircuts clearly impacts the willingness to engage.

-8 Source: ECB 2024 Biannual report on financial integration
+&lt;sup>8 Source : ECB 2024 Biannual report on financial integration